Joseph R. Brodsky: Other associations

-Personal and death
+Personal life and death

 Brodsky died age 58 on July 30, 1947, as reported by the Daily Worker, which listed him as a charter member of the Communist Party.

 Two thousand people attended his funeral and more than twenty served as pall bearers.
 Attendees included IWO head Rockwell Kent, US Rep. Vito Marcantonio, CPUSA head William Z. Foster, New York City Councilman Stanley M. Isaacs, singer-actor Paul Robeson, ACPFB head Abner Green, ILGWU's Irving Potash, NLG chapter head Abraham Unger, and ANC head Max Yergan.

 Legacy

 In the 1920s, Brodsky mentored Vito Marcantonio and "significantly contributed to his left orientation" toward Marxism.
 Marcantonio went on to serve in the U.S. House of Representatives from New York's 18th district from January 3, 1945, until January 3, 1951.

 The still-existent National Lawyers Guild is an outgrowth of his efforts at the ILD and IJA.